kaob1991/Machine-learning-and-statistics/README.md

 ***

 The student was asked to complete a series of exercises as part of weekly tasks, and submit these to a repository on GitHub.
-The student was also tasked with re-creating the __Keras Time Series Anomaly__  task that is available at the following website : https://keras.io/examples/timeseries/timeseries_anomaly_detection/
+The student was also tasked with re-creating the __Keras Time Series Anomaly__  task that is available at the following website: https://keras.io/examples/timeseries/timeseries_anomaly_detection/

 ## Marks were to be given as follows: